Futures Trading

 So I start at the top of the list and work my way down.

-Back in December 2015 this ETF screening process showed the Russian (ERUS) stock market was over-sold – and I think the dividend yield was up at 7.5%.
-The screen now, in August 2016, is showing the UK (EWU), Malaysia (EWM) and Spain (EWP) have been sold off.
-And, interestingly for me, a few months ago the Australian market (EWA) was towards the top of the list.
+Back in December 2015, this ETF screening process showed the Russian (ERUS) stock market was oversold, and I think the dividend yield was up at 7.5%.
+The screen now, in August 2016, is showing that the UK (EWU), Malaysia (EWM), and Spain (EWP) have been sold off.
+And, interestingly, a few months ago the Australian market (EWA) was towards the top of the list.

 Step 2: Check you’ve identified the largest volume ETF